uc-ngondogm/it3038c-scripts/Project3/README.md

 ```bash
 PS C:\it3038c-scripts\Project3>.\ConfigGen.ps1
 ```
-The script will prompt you to input a set of data, Hit enter after each entry to validate your input.
+The script will prompt you to input a set of data.
+Hit enter after each entry to validate your input.
 These will include: Router model, hostaname, WAN IPs, LAN IP and Subnet mask.

 Example output: